Admissions requirements for graduate students

 For which degree programs are international applicants eligible?

 International students may apply for admission into the Master of International Public Affairs (MIPA) or the Master of Public Affairs (MPA) program.
 However, international applicants should be aware that their background will be an asset when applying to the MIPA program.
 Those applicants interested in the MPA program are advised that the MPA program assumes a good knowledge of U.S. government and that MPA graduates generally intend to apply their learning in a U.S. setting.
-International students are encouraged to apply to the MPA program if they so choose.
-Students also may apply to both the MIPA and the MPA programs.

 When will I receive an admissions decision?